flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 - Boarding sound begins when the W/B in `MCDU-ATSU-AOC-W&B` boarding is started.
 - Once passengers are on the plane, a constant passenger ambience background sound plays.
-- Deboarding through the the W/B section in `MCDU-ATSU-AO-W&B` triggers the deboarding sound.
+- Deboarding through the W/B section in `MCDU-ATSU-AO-W&B` triggers the deboarding sound.

 ### Announcements